| This

 computers or environmental systems electricity has become

 the most used and flexible energy form.
+The major reasons that study of

 electrical system is shunned are three fold.
 The first